dwarfered/react-spa-msal-entra-id-quickstart/README.md

 <img src="images/repository-open-graph-template.png" width="600"/>
 </p>

-This example illustrates the core principles of modern authentication with Microsoft Entra, utilizing the Next.js framework and MSAL React for seamless client-side integration with Microsoft Graph.
+This example highlights how to use Microsoft Entra for modern authentication with Next.js and MSAL React, enabling seamless client-side integration with Microsoft Graph.

 ## Sample Prerequisites